mirage/mirage-www/tmpl/wiki/hello-world.md

 future tutorial!).

-Now that we've covered the basics of configuration, block devices and networking, let's get the real Mirage website up and running with a [networked application](/wiki/mirage-www).
+Now that we've covered the basics of configuration, block devices and networking, let's get the real MirageOS website up and running with a [networked application](/wiki/mirage-www).